Vermont Septic Tank Regulations — WW & Potable Water Supply Rules

 Vermont Septic Tank Regulations

-Vermont's onsite wastewater under the Wastewater System and Potable Water Supply Rules (12-001 Code Vt.
-R.) — VT DEC Regional Office oversight, the Licensed Designer professional requirement, the 6,500 gpd WW permit jurisdictional envelope, and realities from the Champlain Valley to the Northeast Kingdom.
+In Vermont, the Wastewater System and Potable Water Supply Rules (12-001 Code Vt.
+R.) are managed by the VT DEC Regional Office.
+A Licensed Designer is required for professional oversight.
+The rules cover systems up to 6,500 gallons per day (gpd) across areas like the Champlain Valley and the Northeast Kingdom.

 The Governing Framework